February 10, 2022 by Jatheon

 Both Microsoft Teams and Zoom provide comprehensive product documentation and customer onboarding that includes videos, online webinars, and help resources for free.

 Microsoft’s Reports hub and official Teams security and compliance overview allow end-users to learn more about the company’s privacy policies and user data management.
 This level of transparency can be crucial in terms of compliance for certain industries.
-The company’s press release says that Teams is compliant with the following regulations: HIPAA, GDPR, FedRAMP, SOC, and FERPA.

 As for Zoom, the platform provides AES-256 encryption, and TLS while users can also enable end-to-end encryption.
 Meeting hosts have numerous security options they can take advantage of, such as waiting rooms for attendees, audio signatures, screenshot watermarks, and the protection of meetings with passcodes.
 Zoom collects only basic user information such as their email address, physical address, phone number, user password, job title, first and last name, and company name.

-Although Zoom insists on taking security very seriously, there were security breaches in the past, while the company’s privacy and encryption policies aren’t transparent.
-In most cases, Zoom is safe to use, but if you plan to talk about sensitive topics on your calls, it’s a good idea to give it careful consideration and weigh your options.
+Still, if you plan to talk about sensitive topics on your calls, it’s a good idea to give it careful consideration and weigh your options.

 Stay Compliant with Jatheon